MartinThoma/MartinThoma.github.io/_drafts/2014-01-20-highend-notebooks.md

   * Wireless support (IEEE 802.11 supported standards?
 Dual band?
 Bluetooth?
 Bluetooth version?)
   * Keyboard: Does it have a numblock?
 Backlit?
   * Does it have a DVD-Player / Burner?
 Blue-Ray?
+  * Webcam (resolution)
+  * Microphone
+  * Sensors (GPS)
   * Image of the notebook
-* The specification page can include
+* A good specification page would include:
   * Noise in dB
+  * Information about Linux support (especially Debian)
 * Explain your version names!
-* Provide a possibility to compare your products
+* Provide a possibility to compare your products.
-* Provide a possibility to filter your products by technical specification
+* Provide a possibility to filter your products by technical specification.